International Education Week

 Monday 17 November: NYU London Visit

 LSE’s neighbour and academic partner, NYU London, is hosting an information session on NYU and its global network of campuses as part of International Education Week.
-LSE and NYU have a strategic partnership spanning global student mobility, double degrees and research.
+LSE and NYU have a strategic partnership spanning global student mobility, double degrees and research

-For more information contact global@lse.ac.uk.
+For more information and to register for this event, please contact global@lse.ac.uk

 Thursday 20 November: LSE Global Programmes

-The University of London is also a global pioneer in transnational distance learning, delivering world-class education to students around the world since 1865.
-As one of the world's foremost social science universities, LSE has partnered with UoL to provide academic direction for online or in-country credit-bearing undergraduate degrees, diplomas and certificates in the disciplines of Economics, Management, Finance and Social Sciences.
+A historic pioneer in transnational distance learning, the University of London has delivered world-class education to students around the world since 1865.
+As one of the world's foremost social science universities, LSE partners with UoL to provide academic direction for online or in-country credit-bearing undergraduate degrees, diplomas and certificates in the disciplines of Economics, Management, Finance and Social Sciences.

 Friday 21 November: Closing the Awarding Gap through Equitable Assessment and Support